YashNarK/notes/ReactJS.md

 Notice that <MyButton /> starts with a capital letter.
 That’s how you know it’s a React component.
 React component names must always start with a capital letter, while HTML tags must be lowercase.

 ## State in React
+Often, you’ll want your component to “remember” some information and display it.
+For example, maybe you want to count the number of times a button is clicked.
+To do this, add state to your component.

 UI is a function of state.
 State makes the UI interactive.
 UI = f(state)